Abhinaenae/Blockchain-Implementation/README.md

 The blockchain itself is an ordered list of blocks:
 - **Structure**: A sequential chain where each block is linked to its predecessor.
 - **Functionality**: Allows adding new blocks, ensuring the integrity of the entire chain through cryptographic hashing and consensus mechanisms.
+- **Storage**: The chain is persistently stored in a database, where each block and its hash are key-value pairs.

 ### 3. Proof of Work